duleorlovic/blog/_posts/2017-08-18-shopify-api.md

 git add . && git commit -m "rails g shopify_app"
 ~~~

-When you navigate to <http://localhost:3002/> for the first time you will be
+When you navigate to <https://159abd37.ngrok.io> for the first time you will be
-asked for shop url, so enter <https://duleorlovic-test.myshopify.com/> and
+asked for shop url, so enter <https://duleorlovic-test.myshopify.com/> or just a
-install our app.
+name `duleorlovic-test` to install our app.
 Than enable Apps -> App info ->
 Extensions -> "Embed in Shopify admin".

 You can use `ngrok http 3003` while you are developing.